Frequently Asked Questions

 What has your experience been with local providers – are they accepting of doula care?

-They are.
+As a whole, they are.
 As a doula, I personally have never had a bad experience with a provider.
-I think it’s important to let your provider know ahead of time that you’ve hired a doula so he or she is not surprised.
+I think it’s important to let your provider know ahead of time that you’ve hired a doula so they are not surprised.
 I think this makes a huge difference in having a good experience.

 Does a doula replace my birth partner?